 Refrigerated or Ice Cooled

-Models with refrigeration systems are typically found in restaurants and bars.
+Bottle coolers with refrigeration systems are typically found in restaurants and bars.
 They can keep large amounts of cans or bottles cool at one time, making your most popular drinks easily accessible by staff.
 Though some of these units come on casters, they're generally not considered mobile, since they have to remain connected to a power source and since moving a refrigeration system on a regular basis can cause problems.
 That's why most establishments that have one build it into a counter setup, which puts it just a few steps away from bartenders during a rush.

-Models without a refrigeration system are found in convenience stores, large venues with multiple serving stations, and poolside bars or other outdoor events where electricity is unavailable.
+Models without a refrigeration system are found in convenience stores, large facilities with multiple serving stations, and poolside bars or other outdoor venues where electricity is unavailable.
 Often called beverage centers, they are generally not found at indoor bars or restaurants.
 To hold drinks cold for an extended time, ice must be dumped into the unit.
 Heavy insulation built into the body of the unit holds the cold in, which means the ice melts slowly and your drinks stay cold.
 Choose a model with a lid if you're going to be leaving drinks in your cooler for a long period or if you'll mostly use it outside, as this further prevents ice melt.
 For operations that will only roll the cooler out for a short time or will be able to replace the ice throughout the day, a bottle cooler without a top provides an enticing display of your drinks.

 These coolers typically chill only two types of items: bottled and canned beverages.
 Because of that, the capacity of these coolers is usually given in the amount of cases of bottles or cans they can hold.
 The smallest models hold four and a half cases of bottles or six cases of cans.
 The largest models hold around 40 cases of bottles or 55 cases of cans.

 The best use of these items is keeping large quantities of your most popular drinks cold and at hand.
 Your establishment may offer two dozen different drinks, but there are likely to be a very small number of them that sell in such quantities that you need them available in bulk.
 Many operators will post something about those top sellers or put out a table tent about them, so customers know they're available.
-Meanwhile, their more limited sellers and specialty drinks can be put on display in a lighted underbar refrigeration with glass doors.
+Meanwhile, their more limited sellers and specialty drinks can be put on display in a lighted underbar refrigerator with glass doors.

 Most models are available in either stainless steel or laminate.
 Each material has its advantages and disadvantages.